PPGS-Tools/PyPSA-stochUC/README.md

 This code was used to create the example in [Welfonder et al., 2024](#1).
 To improve usability the code will be updated in the future.
 The original code used in the paper can still be found under the tag [v1.0-alpha](https://github.com/PPGS-Tools/PyPSA-stochUC/releases/tag/v1.0-alpha).
+We are currently working on a new version of the code, to make it compatible with the latest version of PyPSA and to improve the usability.
+In particular, we switch from the old Pyomo implementation to the new Linopy implementation.
+This version can be found on the [Linopy branch](https://github.com/PPGS-Tools/PyPSA-stochUC/tree/linopy) and is a work in progress version.
+The Linopy version does not yet feature the full functionality, but is already compatible with the latest version of PyPSA.
+An workin example of the Linopy version can be found in the [Linopy example](https://github.com/PPGS-Tools/PyPSA-stochUC/blob/linopy/example.ipynb).
+The version on the main branch is still written in Pyomo and features the whole functionality of the original code.

 In the example the tool was used for unit commitment optimization for a waste-to-energy plant with heat storage and a battery energy storage system in Germany.
 The example takes uncertain day-ahead and balancing power (aFRR) market prices, as well as heat load uncertainty into account.